1eyob/1eyob/README.md

 ## 🚀 About Me

-I'm a software developer specializing in fullsatck development with Node.js and frontend development with React.
+I'm a software developer specializing in ful-stack development with Node.js and frontend development with React.
 I have experience in agile project management and continuous integration/deployment pipelines.
 My current focus is on building scalable web applications and integrating APIs.

 - 🔭 I’m currently working on **[Datawise](https://www.datawisesoft.com/)**
 - 🌱 I’m currently learning **AI** and **Machine Learning**